SoftwareHeritage/swh-fuse/benchmark/README.md

 at least, because processes mostly wait.

 Also, **we start a fresh mountpoint per scan**.
-We could re-use mounts between jobs, but they might leak memory over time and predicting `swhfuse`'s memory consumption is very hard because predicting the scanning job's size is very hard (cf. the section on unbalancing above).
+We could reuse mounts between jobs, but they might leak memory over time and predicting `swhfuse`'s memory consumption is very hard because predicting the scanning job's size is very hard (cf. the section on unbalancing above).
 Even with one mount per job, we've seen a few `swhfuse` consuming 4GB of memory...